 Because of many things, Kingston is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Kingston really has some of the features that families look for when choosing a good community to raise children.
 Is Kingston perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 Kingston is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The education level of Kingston citizens is very high relative to the national average among all cities (21.84%): 39.56% of adults in Kingston have a bachelor's degree or even advanced degree.
+The population of Kingston is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.20% of adults in Kingston have a bachelor's degree or even advanced degree.

-The per capita income in Kingston in 2010 was $36,864, which is middle income relative to Massachusetts, and wealthy relative to the rest of the US.
-This equates to an annual income of $147,456 for a family of four.
+The per capita income in Kingston in 2010 was $35,190, which is lower middle income relative to Massachusetts, and wealthy relative to the rest of the US.
+This equates to an annual income of $140,760 for a family of four.
 However, Kingston contains both very wealthy and poor people as well.